AgentBillster/Nexus-FE/README.md

  - player can ready. doing so will put at risk or challenges or random queue from our algorithm
  - player can accept or deny all games
  - get live game data from linked accounts
+ - distribute creds upon game end to venue players and company
+ - back in lobby

+ROLE VENUE:
+ - venue can create a venue profile to be approved - has to meet very specific criteria to be on nexus.
+ - venue can automatically manage player or team check in via geolocation and some sort of prompt confirmation
+ - You can view live game data from linked player accounts to monitor ongoing games and ensure fair play.
+ - venue can view how much creds have accrued over time and withdrawal Advertise your venue: You can use the app to advertise your venue and attract more players.
+This can include features such as a list of amenities, reviews from other players, and information about upcoming events.

 ## Getting Started